Automatic differentiation in machine learning: a survey: Implementations

 \section{Implementations}

-When choosing the best tool for a particular application, it is useful to have an understanding of the different ways in which AD can be implemented.
+It is useful to have an understanding of the different ways in which AD can be implemented.
 Here we cover major implementation strategies and provide a survey of existing tools.

 A principal consideration in any AD implementation is the performance overhead introduced by the AD arithmetic and bookkeeping.
-In terms of computational complexity, AD ensures that the amount of arithmetic goes up by no more than a small constant \citep{Griewank2008}.
-But, managing this arithmetic can introduce a significant overhead if done carelessly.
-For instance, naïvely allocating data structures for holding dual numbers will involve memory access and allocation for every arithmetic operation, which are usually more expensive than arithmetic operations on modern computers.
-Likewise, using operator overloading may introduce method dispatches with attendant costs, which, compared to raw numerical computation of the original function, can easily amount to a slowdown of an order of magnitude.
+In terms of computational complexity, AD guarantees that the amount of arithmetic goes up by no more than a small constant factor \citep{Griewank2008}.
+On the other hand, managing this arithmetic can introduce a significant overhead if done carelessly.
+For instance, naïvely allocating data structures for holding dual numbers will involve memory access and allocation for every arithmetic operation, which are usually more expensive than arithmetic operations on modern computers.\footnote{The implementation of forward mode in Julia \citep{revels2016forward} attempts to avoid this, and some current compilers can avoid this expense by unboxing dual numbers \citep{leroy1997effectiveness, jones1993glasgow, jones1991unboxed, siskind2016efficient}.
+This method is also used to reduce the memory-access overhead in the implementations of forward mode in Stalingrad and the Haskell \emph{ad} library.} Likewise, using operator overloading may introduce method dispatches with attendant costs, which, compared to raw numerical computation of the original function, can easily amount to a slowdown of an order of magnitude.\footnote{Flow analysis \citep{shivers1991control} and/or partial evaluation \citep{jones1993partial}, together with tag stripping \citep{appel1989runtime, peterson1989untagged}, can remove this method dispatch.
+These, together with unboxing, can often make it possible to completely eliminate the memory access, memory allocation, memory reclamation, and method dispatch overhead of dual numbers \citep{siskind2016efficient}.}

-Another major issue is the possibility of a class of bugs called ``perturbation confusion'' \citep{SiskindPearlmutter2005a}.
-This essentially means that if two ongoing differentiations affect the same piece of code, the two formal epsilons they introduce (Sect.~\ref{SectionDualNumbers}) need to be kept distinct.
-It is very easy to have bugs---in particularly performance-oriented AD implementations---that confuse these in various ways.
-Such situations can also arise when AD is nested, that is, derivatives are computed for functions that internally take derivatives.
+Another major issue is the risk of hitting a class of bugs called ``perturbation confusion'' \citep{SiskindPearlmutter2005a,manzyuk2012confusion}.
+This essentially means that if two ongoing differentiations affect the same piece of code, the two formal epsilons they introduce (Section~\ref{SectionDualNumbers}) need to be kept distinct.
+It is very easy to have bugs---particularly in performance-oriented AD implementations---that confuse these in various ways.
+Such situations can also arise when AD is nested, that is, derivatives are computed for functions that internally compute derivatives.